BEFORE AND AFTER SCHOOL PROGRAMS 2020-21

 Do you take the children outside?

 If the weather permits, children will go outside daily.
 The program director will make the decision whether children will stay indoors or play outdoors on any given day.
 It is the parent and child’s responsibility to provide the proper clothing for both indoor and outdoor play.
+Whenever possible, our afternoon program will be held outside.

 Who will be working with my child(ren)?